bluz71/platters/VPS_Setup_Deployment.md

   % ufw enable
 ```

-To block a malicious IP range and display the current firewall status:
+:bulb: To block a malicious IP range and display the current firewall status:

 ```
   % sudo ufw deny from X.Y.0.0/16